 Table of Contents

-A student loan is money borrowed to pay for the cost of college education.
+A student loan is an amount borrowed to pay for the cost of a college education.
 Also called an education loan, tuition loan, or tuition installment plan, this type of loan usually covers tuition and other school fees, books and supplies, allowances, student accommodations, and other school expenses.

 Students who need financial assistance (or their parents and guardians) may apply for student loans in the Philippines.